 2. Don’t Just Tack On Technology

-Investing in digital technology resources is an important part of digitizing, but it’s by no means the only component.
-If you’re just tacking on digital technology to automate the same old processes and practices you’ve always used, don’t be surprised if you continue to experience the same old problems with productivity and performance you did before.
+Investing in digital technology resources is an important part of digitizing your business, but it’s by no means the only component.
+If you’re just tacking on digital technology to automate the same old processes and practices you’ve always used, don’t be surprised if you continue to experience the same problems with productivity and performance.
 But if instead you treat digitization as a tool for deep, fundamental improvements in how people work and how they work together – how they search for, find and share information, for example – you will realize its truly transformative power.

 3. Couple Digital Tools With Talent